akikoo/one-web-boilerplate/README.md

 rewritten on each save or build.

 New stylesheets you create should probably be placed in /webroot/assets/scss/components/modules.
-Remember to add @import rules for any new styles in main.scss and main-ie.scss.
+Remember to add @import rules for any new styles.
 After the base styles, the order in which the module stylesheets are included should't matter (you write your styles carefully, right?)
 The idea is that module styles inherit only from base rules, not from other modules.

 config.rb file in /assets is used for passing compile options to Compass.
 By default you don't need to touch that file.
 If you want to edit it, see Compass documentation.